-This journal also serves as a forum for nutritionists, healthcare providers and all those interested in preventive medicine.
+This journal also serves as a forum for nutritionists, healthcare providers, and all those interested in diet and disease prevention or management.
 The following are examples of the specific areas that may be covered by the journal.

-• The study of individual genetic differences in response to dietary components for disease and performance outcomes.
+- The study of individual genetic differences in response to dietary components for disease and performance outcomes.

-- The development of safe and effective diet therapies for individuals or subgroups of the population on the basis of nutrigenomic data.
+- The development of safe and effective diets for individuals or subgroups of the population on the basis of genotypic or phenotypic data.